In this page

 Instead of the content status, I see the "Status not available!" error message.

-This occurs when the app cannot access the given page or blog post.
+This occurs when the app cannot set the status of the page (or blog post) because of insufficient permissions.

-Instead of the content status, I see the "Error!" generic error message for all pages and blog posts.
+Instead of the content status, I see the "Error!" general error message (for all contents).

-This occurs if you activated the IP allowlist feature on your Confluence Cloud site.
+This occurs when you activated the IP allowlist feature on your Confluence Cloud site.

 It causes the following symptoms by blocking certain mechanisms of the app: